 Unlike other forms of funding, TBID monies cannot be diverted into government programs.

 Want to learn more?
 Check out our TBID FAQ Sheet.

 Why is a TBID Needed?

-The landscape for destination marketing is very competitive, and history has shown that if a destination can no longer compete for top-of-mind awareness, the economy of that destination will suffer.
+The landscape for destination marketing is very competitive and history has shown that where a destination can no longer compete for top-of-mind awareness, the economy of that destination will suffer.

-The TBID funding approach has been used successfully in other destination areas throughout the country to provide the benefit of additional room night sales directly to payors.
+The TBID funding approach has been used successfully in other destinations throughout the US to provide the benefit of additional room night sales directly to payors.

-The City is responsible for collecting the assessment on a monthly or quarterly basis (including any delinquencies, penalties and interest) from each lodging and ski resort business located in the boundaries of the BBLTBID.
-The City shall take all reasonable efforts to collect the assessments from each lodging and ski resort business.
+The City is responsible for collecting assessments on a monthly or quarterly basis from lodging and ski resorts located in the TBID district.
+The City shall take all reasonable efforts to collect assessments from all obligated payors.

 Who Is Assessed?

-Lodging Payors: The annual assessment rate for lodging businesses is three percent (3%) of gross short-term (stays less than 31 days) room rental revenue.
-Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days.
-Assessments pursuant to the BBLTBID shall not include room rental revenue resulting from stays pursuant to contracts executed prior to April 1, 2016.
+Lodging Payors: The annual assessment rate for lodging businesses is three percent (3%) of gross short-term (stays less than 31 days) revenue.
+Assessments will not be collected on stays of more than thirty consecutive days.

 Are you an Assessed Property?